UK tech experts · info@vividrepairs.co.uk

 Spike Protection: The EMI/RFI noise filtering provided clean power during my testing.
 Using an oscilloscope, I observed significant reduction in high-frequency noise compared to raw mains power.

 Brownout Protection: The AVR automatically boosts voltage during brownout conditions (170V-280V range) without switching to battery.
-This extends battery life and provides seamless protection.
+This extends battery life and provides clean protection.

 Automatic Voltage Regulation (AVR): As mentioned earlier, the AVR performed excellently, correcting voltage fluctuations without battery drain.